Business & Society Institute Teaching

 Professor Usha Rackliffe

 This course surveys the evolving role that social purpose organizations, their leaders (both management and board of directors), and critical stakeholders play in delivering social impact.
 These purpose-driven organizations, which make up the $6 trillion social solution economy, encompass an array of business models that range from traditional nonprofits to for-profit companies and hybrid organizations focusing on social outcomes.
-We will also cover the importance of key actors in the sector, including foundations / grant makers, charities, service providers, B corps, impact and ESG investors, government entities, and social enterprises.
+We will also cover the importance of key actors in the sector, including foundations / grant makers, charities, service providers, B corps, impact investors, government entities, and social enterprises.

 Brian Goebel